Stop the war

 Motivation

-Upon a publisher client dispatching a PUBLISH message, it is stored in the initial Kafka topic called tbmq.msg.all.
-Once Kafka acknowledges the message’s persistence, the broker promptly responds to the publisher with either a PUBACK/PUBREC message or no response at all, depending on the chosen Quality of Service (QoS) level.
+Upon a publisher client sending a PUBLISH message, it is stored in the initial Kafka topic, tbmq.msg.all.
+Once Kafka acknowledges the message’s persistence, the broker promptly responds to the publisher with either a PUBACK/PUBREC message or no response at all, depending on the chosen QoS level.

-Subsequently, separate threads, functioning as Kafka consumers, retrieve messages from the aforementioned Kafka topic and utilize the Subscription Trie data structure to identify the intended recipients.
-Depending on the client type (DEVICE or APPLICATION) and persistence options described below, the broker either redirects the message to another specific Kafka topic or directly delivers it to the recipient.
+Subsequently, separate threads, functioning as Kafka consumers, retrieve messages from the mentioned Kafka topic and utilize the Subscription Trie data structure to identify the intended recipients.
+Depending on the client type (DEVICE or APPLICATION) and the persistence options described below, the broker either redirects the message to another specific Kafka topic or directly delivers it to the recipient.

 Non-persistent client